Minnetonka Public Adjuster

 Most Minnetonka claims settle after appraisal and negotiations.
 We ensure payment clears your escrow, resolve contractor liens, and handle any remaining disputes.
 If carriers refuse fair settlement, we file suit in Hennepin County District Court.

-Minnesota insurance law (MINN.STAT §72B) allows recovery of attorney fees and interest on underpaid claims.
+Minnesota's bad-faith statute (§604.18) allows recovery of additional damages and attorney fees when carriers underpay without a reasonable basis.
 Carriers know this.
 After appraisal, when we've proven damages exceed their offer by 15%+, they almost always pay.
 We coordinate with your contractor's escrow agent to ensure funds go directly to repair costs.
 We review final payment for any remaining deductibles or holdbacks.
 If carriers dispute, we file suit.
 Minnesota courts favor policyholders on unreasonably low estimates.
 We've recovered an additional $8K–$45K through litigation on claims originally underpaid by $15K–$50K.
 You'll never pay us a dime unless we win—our fee comes from recovered funds, and carriers pay court costs if we prevail.

 Minnesota Insurance Laws That Protect Minnetonka Homeowners (And How Carriers Break Them)